l1siki-dev/okinawa_gametheory/README.md

 * Okinawa is big Yubari.
 It built tourism infrastructure using aid from Tokyo and went bankrupt in the end.

 ---
-# Lie 2: "This is the cost of National Security.
+# 2: "This is the cost of National Security.
 We have to pay it."

 If this is about National Security, we shouldn't pay a single yen to Okinawa.